seshathri044/E-commerce-Flutter-App/README.md

-# 🛒 ShopEase Premium – E-Commerce Flutter App
+# 🛒 E-Commerce Flutter App - ShopEase Premium

 A **modern, responsive, and cross-platform** Flutter application for a complete e-commerce experience.
 Built with **Clean Architecture** and **State Management** principles for **scalability, maintainability, and performance**.